 Infertility is so hard to understand if you haven’t been through it yourself.
 I wanted to write about my IVF journey and my experience with infertility because I couldn’t find the stories I needed.
 I believe in the healing power of words and had so much I wanted to say, but I didn’t have the time or energy to create while undergoing treatments.

 So once I was finally pregnant, I started writing the stories I didn’t have time for during treatment.
-The Fertility Tribe began as my personal blog, but a year and a half ago, it became a larger editorial project where different people can discuss their different routes to parenthood and the ways infertility sticks with us even after we have kids.
+The Fertility Tribe (now called Rescripted) began as my personal blog, but a year and a half ago, it became a larger editorial project where different people can discuss their different routes to parenthood and the ways infertility sticks with us even after we have kids.
 Similar to the Modern Community, we’re also a community that exists outside of social media (where celebrity pregnancy news and friends’ birth announcements can be triggering) and we help folks meet others with the same diagnoses in their area.
 We uplift each other in support groups, guide each other through treatment anxiety, and let each other know we’re not alone.

 Considering baby number three: “It’s like I’m starting my infertility journey all over again”